PacoVu/havenondemand-python-v2.0/README.md

 * Sends a HTTP GET request to call an Haven OnDemand API.

 *Parameters:*
-* paramArr: an array {} containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that Haven OnDemand API.
+* paramArr: a dictionary dict() containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that Haven OnDemand API.

 >Note:

 >For a parameter with its type is an array<>, the parameter must be defined in an array [].
 >E.g.:
 ##
-    paramArr = {}
+    paramArr = dict()
     paramArr["url"] = "http://www.cnn.com"
     paramArr["entity_type"] = ["people_eng","places_eng","companies_eng"]